Kerala High Court: Establishment of High Court of Kerala

 On 1 November 1956, the States Reorganisation Act, 1956 was passed thereby integrating the State of Travancore-Cochin with Malabar district and Kasaragod to form the present State of Kerala.
 The High Court of Kerala, as it is today was established on 1 November 1956 as the High Court designated for the State of Kerala.
 The Kerala High Court Act, 1958 defined the jurisdiction and various functions, and powers of the High Court of Kerala.
 Initially, many cases from both the Travancore-Cochin High Court and the High Court of Madras were transferred to the High Court of Kerala for adjudication.
 Justice K. T. Koshi was appointed as the first Chief Justice of High Court of Kerala.

-Justice's
+Judges

 The current sitting judges of the court are as follows: